 The Company's Audit and Risk Committee appoints independent external auditors with auditor performance reviewed annually.
-In 2018, the Company appointed Deloitte as its external auditor.
-Deloitte's policy is to rotate audit engagement partners on listed companies at least every five years.
+In October 2022, the Company appointed BDO Audit (WA) Pty Ltd (BDO) as its external auditor.

 An analysis of fees paid to the external auditors, including a break-down of fees for non-audit services, is provided in a note to the financial statements.
 It is the policy of the external auditors to provide an annual declaration of their independence to the Board.
 The external auditor will attend the Company's Annual General Meeting and be available to answer written shareholder questions submitted prior to the meeting about the conduct of the audit and the preparation and content of the Audit Report.